 But, how do we go about that?
 How do Christians, for example, come to know that God is real.
 Well, we simply make the choice to ‘engage with him’ by following the Bible’s guidance.
 Each of us must begin our own ‘journey of faith’.
 The very first section of this website (please see the Menu Bar above) offers a guide on how to do exactly that.

-By developing ‘a relationship with God‘, we can at times find his presence is virtually as obvious as if he was physically visible.
+By developing ‘a relationship with God‘, we can at times find that his presence is virtually as obvious as if he was physically visible.
 Look, millions of Christians have gone before us, and successfully followed that approach.
 Of course, some manage it better than others.
 But most Christians have a pretty good idea that their God is real.

 5. GOD’S REVEALING NATURE